vanmeegen/stimo/README.md

 * getter and setter must have initial dummy implementation, which will be replaced by auto-generated one
 * needs Typescript setting "experimentalDecorators": true

+## Preconditions
+* Typescript >= 1.8 (but I think it should work with other type systems as well, since decorators are ES 6 feature)
+* Need for Immutability
+* node and npm

 ## Installation
 * TODO: should be npm install stimo
 * in tsconfig.json set CompilerOption "experimentalDecorators": true